FaydSpeare/vihar-tls/ROADMAP.md

 ## TODO

-- enforce server doesnt send any extensions the client didnt

 - enforce same cipher suite selected by server for session resumption
 - enforce ems is the same for resumption
 - the above as well as fragment length can probably be combined in a nice way